SUVs and all that

 And he's wrong.
 My nose is in the air because I have to peer over a parabolic windscreen smear where a bluebottle got mashed under the windscreen wiper.
 Meanwhile I'm being overtaken by one of those annoying plonkers in an 'on the drip' 4 x 4, 'I'll just piss everybody off', as he sneaks down the outside lane hoping to make up a couple of car lengths on the two-hundred yard school run.
 I have my own thoughts.
 Less well versed in the English language than bus-stop man, my thought is singular and frankly unprintable.

 I always try and make a conscious effort to be pleasant, try and spark up a conversation, however brief.
 My efforts don't always break the ice.
 I asked a chap in the DIY the other day what measures he was taking to treat his facial spots.
 An innocent enough question you would have thought which didn't deserve the side-of-the-mouth mutterings I received in response.
-People rarely have much time to chat these days unless they're selling you something.
-I'd only asked because I have developed psoriasis.
+People rarely have much time to chat these days - unless they're selling you something.
+I'd only asked because I have developed facial dermatitis.
 This a new one for me adding to the growing list of late-middle-age irregularities.
 Blotchy, flakey stuff suddenly erupted on my face and forehead.
 I put it down to stress and too little red wine, one of which I can address forthwith.
 The doc was less sure and prescribed me something that would get me a ban if I was an elite athlete.
 I'm going to persist with the wine in case the doc is mistaken.
-She likely though that I treated my body less as a temple than a sewage farm.
+This wasn't my regular doctor who is a man, and as such, someone more likelyto understand the apalling habits of the male of the species.
+No, this one was a lady who likely thought that I treated my body less as a temple than a sewage farm.

 As I head into town I pass through a predominantly Asian area where thoughts and cultures collide.
 I've seen an extraordinary change during my lifetime.
 There are no-go areas, not because of danger but because there seems to be little common ground between the incomers and indigenous.
 I'm not referring to fanatics here, there are fanatics in every culture, no, I'm talking about ordinary everyday folk who just want to live.
 The problem is that there are so many different backgrounds, histories and cultures that there just doesn't seem to be enough common ground.
 Things seem to be getting more disparate.